Glossary of Terms

 Any course in the calendar, with the exception of Directed Study courses, can be offered as an Independent Study course, subject to the approval of a Chair or Director and the appropriate Dean.
 Independent Study courses are normally offered when a student requires a course to meet graduation requirements or needs to maintain progression in a program of study and cannot register for a scheduled offering of the course due to scheduling conflicts or course unavailability in a particular semester.
 There is no limit on the number of Independent Study courses that can count towards the requirements for a credential.

-IPA course notation meaning In Progress.
+A course notation meaning In-Progress.
 A final grade notation of IP is given in seminars, independent and directed studies at the senior undergraduate level.
 Students must complete the required work within four months of the month the notation is given.

 Letter of Permission (LOP)

 An official document granting prior approval to take a course at another university for credit at the Mount.
-See Registrar’s Office Forms.
+Forms are available online at msvu.ca/regofficeforms.

 Moodle (Modular Object Oriented Dynamic Learning Environment) is a course management system used by the University.
 Faculty may use Moodle to distribute course notes, communicate with students, set and grade quizzes, create assignments, discussions, and much more.